percy-xu/cicc/Industry Momentum + CAPE/README.md

 If such thing as an economics prophet exists, Robert Shiller will surely be one of them.
 Shiller famously predicted bursts of the dot com bubble and the real estate bubble in the early and mid 2000s, and one his crystal balls was the CAPE Ratio Shiller developed with John Campbell.

 **C**yclically **A**djusted **P**rice-**E**arnings ratio is centered around the simple idea of *"averaging out fluctuations"*.
-Shiller argues that measurements of company performance such as the PE ratio or dividend yield can be overly influenced by short term fluctuations.
+Shiller argues that measurements of company performance such as the P/E-ratio or dividend yield can be overly influenced by short term fluctuations.
 For example, the PE ratio for a company in 2021 Q1 alone can be affected by a temporary price shock and therefore do not have significant predictive power for future returns.
-When forecasting long-term future returns, one should really look at long-term past returns. **CAPE is calculated by taking the average of inflation-adjusted earnings and prices over the past 10 years, or in short, the smoothed earnings.** [Campbell and Shiller (1998)](https://jpm.pm-research.com/content/24/2/11) examined the smoothed earnings of the US stock market at the turn of the century and concluded it was dangerously overvalued.
+When forecasting long-term future returns, one should really look at long-term past returns. **CAPE is the ratio of prices and the average inflation-adjusted earnings over the past 10 years, or in short, the smoothed earnings.** [Campbell and Shiller (1998)](https://jpm.pm-research.com/content/24/2/11) examined the smoothed earnings of the US stock market at the turn of the century and concluded that the stock market was dangerously overvalued.
 Sure enough, the dot com bubble bursted in less than 5 years.

 More recently, [Bunn and Shiller (2014)](https://www.nber.org/papers/w20370) examined the CAPE ratio in a larger historical scope.
 Going back to as far as the beginning of the 1870s, Bunn and Shiller computed the CAPE ratios for the Industrials sector, the Utilities sector, and the Railroads sector.
 They then designed a sector rotation strategy that overweighted the undervalued (cheap) sector and underweighted the overvalued (expensive) sector.
 This strategy provided 1.09% annualized, inflation-adjusted excess total return over 110 years.